 1. The Second Sino-Japanese War had its roots in decades of tension between the two nations.
 In contrast to the modernised and highly militarised Japanese, Chinese republican forces lacked training, equipment and a strong industrial base.

 2. Already with a foothold in northern China, and armed with superior military technologies, the Japanese invaded in July 1937.
 They rapidly occupied the east coast of China in 1938-39.

 3. The Japanese used inhumane and sadistic methods during their occupation of China, typified by events like the Nanjing Massacre and their use of human experimentation.

 4. Jiang Jieshi was widely criticised for his wartime leadership, for placing more importance on the struggle against the communists than the Japanese.
 He also led a corrupt government plagued by economic issues and failed to work effectively with China’s foreign allies.

 5. The war left the Nationalist government in a vulnerable position, while the CCP managed to consolidate and expande their support, placing them in a more favourable position as China moved towards civil war.

 This page was written by Rebecca Cairns.
 To reference this page, use the following citation:

 This website uses pinyin romanisations of Chinese words and names.
-For more information refer to this page.
+Please refer to this page for more information.